MrEstebban/MrEstebban/README.md

-Hi! 👋🏼, I´m passionate about technology, its way to enhance human growth and make people's lives better.
+Hi! 👋🏼, I´m passionate about technology, as I see it as a way to support the day-to-day lives of people.
 I'm new to blockchain but very aware of the impact that can have and it's having nowadays along with AI. 👇🏼

 ✔ I´m currently working with back-end (Java, Node, Microservices) but I've also worked with front-end (React, Angular).
-✔ I like to communicate complex ideas and abstract concepts in esasier ways to understand.
+✔ I like to explain complex ideas and abstract concepts and translate them into a way that is easy to understand.
-✔ I'm a natively Spanish speaker but I also speak english well.
+✔ I'm a native Spanish speaker and I speak english.